newlysama/saitama/README.md

 ### 1 - This project uses `make` to build.
 The Makefile defines the following rules :

 **- make :** Default rule, build the exercises
 **- make test :** Build tests
 **- make benchmark :** Build benchmarks
 **- make run :** Run all built binaries
 **- make run-benchmark :** Run exercise executable forcing certain options

 ### 2 - The `config.mk` :

 This file allows intelligent building.
 It defines sources for the Makefile to run.
-To define a source to build, simply set the according maccros on top of the file to 1.
+To define a source to build, simply set the according maccros to 1.
-This will get all the needed files for building and add them to EXO_SRC, UTILS_SRC or TEST_SRC.
+This will get all the needed files for building and add them to EXO_SRC, UTILS_SRC, BENCHARK_SRC or TEST_SRC maccros.

-Building modes (exercise, test or benchmarks) maccros in config.mk are set depeing on the make rule called.
+Building modes (EXO, TEST or BENCHMARK) maccros in config.mk are set depeing on the make rule called.

 ### 3 - Build folders :